The Asset Management Review: Portugal

 Management companies of both securities investment funds and real estate investment funds must have a share capital of at least €125,000.

 Management companies of both securities and real estate investment funds must still hold additional equity corresponding to 0.02 per cent of the value of assets under management in excess of €250 million.
-Subject to prior authorisation from the CMVM, even if they hold assets under management in excess of €250 million, management companies will still be able to hold additional equity for an amount lower than that imposed by the general rule (up to 50 per cent lower), if the difference is secured by a guarantee or bond issued for their benefit by a credit institution or an insurance company incorporated in the EU.
+Subject to prior authorisation from the CMVM, even if they hold assets under management in excess of €250 million, management companies will still be able to hold additional equity for an amount lower than that imposed by the general rule (up to 50 per cent lower), if the difference is secured by a guarantee or bond issued for their benefit by a credit institution or an insurance company incorporated in the European Union.

 Without prejudice to the foregoing, the sum of the initial share capital of the management company and the additional equity must not exceed €10 million or fall below 25 per cent of the total operating costs incurred in the previous year.